 What are the chances of surviving pancreatic cancer?

-More than 80% of pancreatic cancers have spread from the pancreas to other body organs when they are first diagnosed.
+More than 8 in 10 pancreatic cancers have spread from the pancreas to other body organs when they are first diagnosed.
 Pancreatic cancer usually spreads rapidly.
-In most cases surgical removal is impossible.
+In most cases it’s impossible to remove the cancer with surgery.
 The survival rates for people diagnosed with pancreatic cancer are low.